 Workamping Jobs at Amazon Camperforce

-If you haven’t heard of the Amazon.com Workamper program, you may have been hiding under a rock!
-This program receives more reviews and media inquires than any other hands down!
-The program hires 400+ RVers at sometimes up to 6 different locations for jobs inside it’s warehouses.
-The jobs come with an hourly wage, overtime, a FHU site and benefits depending on how long you stay.
+If you haven’t heard of the Amazon.com Workamper program, you may have been hiding under a rock.
+This program receives more reviews and media inquiries than any other hands down!
+The program hires 400+ RVers at sometimes up to 6 different locations for jobs inside its warehouses.
+The jobs come with an hourly wage, overtime, a FHU site, and benefits depending on how long you stay.
 They do require long days or nights of your choice, with up to 12 hours of standing/walking.

 Workamping Jobs at Southern Cross Inc.

 Southern Cross hires mobile leak survey technicians whose main job responsibility is to inspect gas lines to make sure they are working properly and then report the findings.
-They offer one of the best paying Workaming gigs available with a large RV site per diem, pay for every hour worked as well as career benefits!
+They offer one of the best paying Workpaming gigs available with a large RV site per diem, pay for every hour worked, as well as career benefits!

 How Much Do Workamping Jobs Pay?

 I need to be as upfront as possible with you about the income you can expect from Workamping jobs.

 To be frank, it’s not the best and if you are considering the traditional Workamper jobs centered around outdoor hospitality, it’s definitely not the highest wages you’ll likely have made in your life.

 Working RVers can expect a modest reliable income that can help get them on the road faster than they thought possible, with added benefits like being immersed in a great location for longer than typically feasible for tourists.
 Not to mention the on-site benefits like campground amenities, discounted activities both on-site and sometimes in the surrounding towns, as well as many others.